 The Dodd-Frank Act requires the SEC to direct national securities exchanges to require that, before selecting an adviser, the compensation committee of each listed company must consider various factors bearing on independence to be identified by the SEC.
-These factors must include: (a) the provision of other services to the company by the person that employs the compensation consultant or other adviser; (b) the amount of fees received from the company by the person that employs the compensation consultant or other adviser, as a percentage of the total revenue of the person that employs the compensation consultant or other adviser; (c) the policies and procedures of the person that employs the compensation consultant or other adviser that are designed to prevent conflicts of interest; (d) any business or personal relationship of the compensation consultant or other adviser with a member of the compensation committee; and (e) any stock of the company owned by the compensation consultant or other adviser.
-The factors must be competitively neutral among categories of consultants, legal advisers and other advisers.
+These factors must include: (a) the provision of other services to the company by the person that employs the compensation consultant or other adviser; (b) the amount of fees received from the company by the person that employs the compensation consultant or other adviser, as a percentage of the total revenue of the person that employs the compensation consultant or other adviser; (c) the policies and procedures of the person that employs the compensation consultant or other adviser that are designed to prevent conflicts of interest; (d) any business or personal relationship of the compensation consultant or other adviser with a member of the compensation committee; and (e) any stock of the company owned by the compensation consultant or other advisers.

 "Controlled companies" are exempt from these requirements and the SEC may allow the exchanges to exempt other categories of companies, taking into account the potential impact on smaller issuers.
-The SEC must issue rules prohibiting the continued listing of companies that do not meet these requirements no later than July 16, 2011.